Shuttle/shuttle-esb/message-handler.md

 ## Properties

-Although the interface does not have any properties you could implement the `IReusable` interface from the `Shuttle.Core.Infrastructure` package.
-If this interface is *not* implemented it the message handler is regarded as stateless and will be poled.
+Although the interface does not have any properties you could implement the `IReusability` interface.
+If this interface is *not* implemented in the message handler is regarded as stateless and will be pooled.

-### IReusable.IsReusable
+### IReusability.IsReusable

 ``` c#
 bool IsReusable { get; }
 ```

-Return `true` from to indicate that the message handler instance can be re-used.
-This usually results in faster performance since new message handler do not have to be created by the [IMessageHandlerFactory].
+Return `true` to indicate that the message handler instance can be re-used.
+This usually results in faster performance since new message handlers do not have to be created by the [IMessageHandlerFactory].
 The performance gain will probably be negligible but stateless message handlers are preferred none-the-less.

 ## Methods